 I have taken Lady M's basic idea and added a few steps to ensure maximum adhesion and minimal dispersal of glitter.
-Whilst it's cute to leave a trail of your own pixi dust in the form of glitter, I imagine there are many shop and restaurant owners who would be less than impressed with a trail of red glitter throughout their establishments.
+Whilst it's cute to leave a trail of your own pixie dust in the form of glitter, I imagine there are many shop and restaurant owners who would be less than impressed with a trail of red glitter throughout their establishments.
 Besides, no one wants a pair of heels that look like they have developed the mange.
 And really a pair of heels missing large chunks of glitter is just sad.

 Now there is no huge trick to these shoes of fabulosity.
 Even I could manage it, and considering Eunice has been on long service leave, that means they are uber easy to make.
-They are a 3 day project, thanks to drying times.
+They are a 3-day project, thanks to drying times.

 Preparation is everything.
 So here are the basic preparation steps.